bella-xia/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 _Tip_: If you want more information on this type of query, you can look up "What We Mean When We Say 'What's the Dollar of Mexico?'"

 **Q5.** How did you implement the `get_analogy` query?
 Describe how this is implemented using HD operators and item memory lookups.
 Why does your implementation work?
 You may want to walk through and HD operator properties you leveraged to complete this query.

+I first find the encoded row hypervector for both the target and the other key.
+In the current encoding scheme, I bind each value and key tuple.
+Based on the commutative and self-inversable property of bind operation, the key and vlaue are symmetric in this encoding representation.
+Therefore I use the same method as `get_value` function to obtain the field key corresponding to the target value.
+Specifically, with the target row hypervector, I first unbinds it with the target value, then uses winner-take-all approach to find the string closest to the resulting hypervector.
+After finding the field key of interest, I essentially repeat `get_value` function procedure to retrieve the value associated with this field key in the other-key row.

 ### Part C: Implementing an HDC Classifier [10 pts total, 2 pts/question, hdc-ml.py]